 Not only can you choose your dentist, but together you can develop a strategy that helps you receive care from start to finish.

 The option to use sedative medications is really a menu of choices, all customizable to your situation.
 And there should be no sense of shame or guilt if that’s what you need to complete your dental treatment.
 We’re here to help you move forward one step at a time.

 At Koczarski Family & Aesthetic Dentistry, we understand you may feel the only way any treatment will happen is if you’re “completely out.”
 We’ve heard that many times, and we can discuss levels of sedation and what can be expected with each choice.
 We’ll review your general health and your planned treatment, and even customize different amounts of sedation for different types of treatment.
-For example, a dental cleaning might be accomplished by one of our gentle hygienists with a little nitrous oxide.
+For example, a dental cleaning might be accomplished by one of our gentle hygienists with a little laughing gas.
 But if you need a surgical procedure, being completely asleep with one of our trusted oral surgeon colleagues might be best for you.